 A snuffle mat can be both a fun project for you, and great entertainment for your dog once it’s ready (or purchased, if crafting isn’t for you!).

-To make one yourself, you will need to get a hold of a rubber sink mat with holes in it, and some light fleece (about a metre would be plenty!).
+To make one yourself, you will need to get a hold of a rubber sink mat with holes in it, and some light fleece (about a meter would be plenty!).
 Cut the fleece into roughly 1.5” x 7” strips, And knot them through the holes in your rubber mat until you have covered the mat.
 Tada!
 A snuffle mat.

 Once finished, put the mat in front of your dog and hide kibble or treats throughout the fleece ties.
 From there, tell your dog to find them!
 They should, hopefully, snuffle through the ties to find their rewards.
 Alternatively, for dogs who are experts at nosework, put the kibble in the mat before you let your dog see it.